 The idea of a strange, perhaps untrustworthy housemaid is particularly discomfiting to a middle class who can afford such luxury; we hate to think that we invite our own evil into our comfortable homes.
-An untrustworthy woman let into the home is a familiar trope in horror stories.
+An untrustworthy woman let into the home is a familiar trope in horror stories, and is the basis of Mavis Gallant’s short story “Bernadette”.

 Sometimes the trope isn’t used in the horror genre, but to lend a bit of horror to a different kind of story.